§ 1–309.05. Advisory Neighborhood Commissions — Qualifications of members; nomination by petition.

 (B) Signed by not less than 25 registered qualified electors who are residents of the single-member district from which he seeks election.

-(B) Signatures on such petition sheets shall not be invalidated because the signer was also the circulator of the same petition on which the signature appears; and
+(4) Signatures on a petition sheet shall not be invalidated because the signer was also the circulator of the same petition on which the signature appears.

-(C) If the election is for member of an Advisory Neighborhood Commission representing the single-member district containing the Central Detention Facility and Correctional Treatment Facility:
+(5) If the election is for a member of an Advisory Neighborhood Commission representing the single-member district containing the Central Detention Facility and Correctional Treatment Facility: